Automattic/vip-code-samples/10-security/README.md

 ### nonces
 A nonce ensures that the action being taken in a form came from the form and was intended by the user.
 Uses nonces helps combat agaisnt [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks.

 While validating a nonce, always be careful of what operator you use in your conditional.
-The follow appears safe at a glance:
+The follow appears safe at a glance but is eaisly exploitable by submitting any nonce value:

 ```php
 // ❌ incorrect nonce validation.